Failure signals¶

 treating every non-nil error as fatal.
 See

-Reading responses for the full table; the two
+Responses and usage for the full table; the two

 error-related reasons are: